atmire/IRUS/README.md

 ### <a name="Rebuild-redeploy"></a> 5.
 Rebuild and redeploy

-After the patch has been applied, the repository will need to be rebuild.
+After the patch has been applied, the repository will need to be rebuilt.
 DSpace repositories are typically built using Maven and deployed using Ant.

 ### <a name="Restart-tomcat"></a> 6.
 Restart Tomcat